mishoo/UglifyJS/README.md

 - `toplevel` (default `false`) - set to `true` if you wish to enable top level variable and function name mangling and to drop unused variables and functions.

+- `nameCache` (default `null`) - pass an empty object `{}` or a previously used `nameCache` object if you wish to cache mangled variable and property names across multiple invocations of `minify()`.
+Note: this is a read/write property. `minify()` will read the name cache state of this object and update it during minification so that it may be reused or externally persisted by the user.

 - `ie8` (default `false`) - set to `true` to support IE8.

 ## Minify options structure